paylogic/developer.paylogic.com/content/articles/traduki.rst

 The approach of this project is to create a separate translations table and each row in the table is a translation in a specific language for a specific field.
 This is similar to our previous approach and has the same limitations in performance.
 You need to explicitly query for languages and fields and do lots of joins.
-In our case, you load all the languages and translations for a field.
+What ``traduki`` does, is load all the languages and translations for a field.
 This might sound like a lot of overhead at first, but in modern applications you usually have 10-12 languages and you want them to be available all at once in the client.